 The other requirement to think about is how the product itself operates.
 Underwriters Laboratories is the best know not-for-profit testing laboratory.
 As an independent tester, they can test the product’s safety, quality, compliance, security, operation and more.
 When a product passes the designed specifications and requirements, it is then “listed” in UL’s published nationally recognized Standards for Safety.
 Almost all architects will specify that product have been UL tested and listed, especially for fire protection.
 SmokeShield is listed for UL 1784 and UL 325.
 As far as outside the United States, ASTM International is another organization that publishes technical standards internationally.
 SmokeShield Elevator is additionally ASTM E864 listed.

 The ultimate smoke curtain choice

 We have applied over 100 years of experience in the life safety and fire protection industries to help create the ultimate elevator smoke barrier.
 With its GuideLock technology, small size advanced safety features, SmokeShield Elevator is the only smoke guard barrier that provides 100% positive re-seals, limitless design capabilities and opening a closing features that are unmatched by any other smoke enclosure system available.

 Not sure which fire protection product is right for you?
-Our Commercial Security Grille Support Team can help you find the right grille along with architectural drawings, engineering needs, codes, specifications or any door or grille question you may have.
+Our Support Team can help you find the right application along with architectural drawings, engineering needs, codes, specifications or any other question you may have.